vertica/aws-lambda-vertica-loader/README.md

 Some of the questions have default answers, shown within square brackets.
 If you are happy with the default, just click ENTER.
 If you find yourself running the setup tool a lot, you can supply your own default values in the file 'defaults_custom.js'.

 NOTES
-* If you are using a VOD cluster, then answer the following questions accordingly:
-  * Question 2: Do not specify an S3 bucket prefix (folder).
-Just use `bucketName/`.
-Your files must be at the root level.
-  * Question 3: The path to S3 mounted bucket must be entered as: `/VOD_` (buckets are mounted on VOD as '/VOD_bucketName')
 * The default filename filter regex will match all files with .csv suffix.
 If you are not loading csv files, or if you need to be more selective, modify the regex accordingly.
 * Load options - if you are loading a Flex table, you must specify a compatible flex parser here - the example above works for comma delimited files.
 If you get fancy with the options, you might want to test by doing a local COPY first.
 * In the example above, we elected to rebuild flex keys and view on the table after each batch load.
 This way, if new columns appear in the incoming CSV files, they will be automatically added to the flex view.